o8n/query_craft/README.md

 <!-- ## Contributing

-We welcome contributions to QueryCraft!
+We welcome contributions to query_craft!
 You can contribute in several ways:

-1. **Report Issues**: Report a bug or a feature request [here](https://github.com/o8n/QueryCraft/issues).
+1. **Report Issues**: Report a bug or a feature request [here](https://github.com/o8n/query_craft/issues).
 2. **Send Pull Request**: Feel free to fork the repo and open pull requests. -->